Laleh Bakhtiar: Legacy

-In December 2009, American novelist Dave Eggers recommended The Sublime Quran on Oprah.com.
-Eggers said, "[I]t opened me up to the beauty of the faith in a way that no interpretation of the text had before.
+In December 2009, the American novelist Dave Eggers recommended The Sublime Quran on Oprah.com.
+Eggers said that "[I]t opened me up to the beauty of the faith in a way that no interpretation of the text had before.
 And, of course, in the book you find, very clearly, Islam's dedication to social justice, to peace and to the less fortunate."

-Jordanian Prince Ghazi Bin Muhammad approved of Bakhtiar's interpretation of the Quran.
-Author Reza Aslan has also praised the translation, saying, "For the first time a woman has been able to reengage the scripture from a different point of view, thus producing a gender neutral translation that is far more consistent with the message and spirit of the Quran than any previous translation."
+Prince Ghazi Bin Muhammad from Jordan approved of Bakhtiar's interpretation of the Quran.
+The author Reza Aslan also praised the translation, saying, "For the first time a woman has been able to reengage the scripture from a different point of view, thus producing a gender neutral translation that is far more consistent with the message and spirit of the Quran than any previous translation."

-Scott Alexander, Catholic-Muslim Studies Chair at the Catholic Theological Union, stated, "her contributions to the study of Islam in the West have been in a stunning array of different of capacities and have resulted in a legacy that is truly monumental.
+Scott Alexander, the Catholic-Muslim Studies Chair at the Catholic Theological Union, stated that "her contributions to the study of Islam in the West have been in a stunning array of different of capacities and have resulted in a legacy that is truly monumental.
 As an author, Dr. Bakhtiar has written a number of books that stand as landmarks in the writings of Sufi masters and especially Sufi women in the late twentieth and early twenty-first / early fifteenth centuries."

-Shaida Khan, Executive Director of the Domestic Harmony Foundation, a non-profit organization working against domestic violence within Muslim, Middle Eastern and South Asian communities, stated, "...as a female scholar, she is considered a knowledgeable and meritorious persona in the annals of Islamic literature.
+Shaida Khan, the executive director of the Domestic Harmony Foundation, a non-profit organization working against domestic violence within Middle Eastern and South Asian Muslim communities, said about Bakhtiar that "as a female scholar, she is considered a knowledgeable and meritorious persona in the annals of Islamic literature.
 She is an exemplary individual particularly for women who have been victimized by domestic violence, and also for all Muslim women to look up to."

-Ingrid Mattson, former president of the Islamic Society of North America, and Professor of Islamic Studies at Hartford Seminary, reflecting on Bakhtiar's life's work, said, "What could be more welcome than an examination of the life of a Muslim woman who is neither a silent victim of oppression, waiting to be saved by a secular revolution, nor an apologist for misguided ideology, but an intelligent woman of faith and integrity?
+Ingrid Mattson, the former president of the Islamic Society of North America, and Professor of Islamic Studies at Hartford Seminary, reflecting on Bakhtiar's life's work, said "What could be more welcome than an examination of the life of a Muslim woman who is neither a silent victim of oppression, waiting to be saved by a secular revolution, nor an apologist for misguided ideology, but an intelligent woman of faith and integrity?
 Laleh Bakhtiar has lived a remarkable life - but a life with which we can relate, because while some of her experiences appear exotic to the typical American, her values and principles are not."

-Marcia Hermansen, Director of the Islamic World Studies Program and Professor in the Theology Department at Loyola University Chicago, said, "One of things that strikes me about the [Sublime Quran] translation is how its reception in the "mainstream" Muslim community—at least in North America, made it less acceptable or even unacceptable for Muslim community leaders to simply repeat misogynistic interpretations."
+Marcia Hermansen, the director of the Islamic World Studies Program and a professor in the theology department at Loyola University Chicago, said that "One of things that strikes me about the [Sublime Quran] translation is how its reception in the 'mainstream' Muslim community—at least in North America, made it less acceptable or even unacceptable for Muslim community leaders to simply repeat misogynistic interpretations."